loco-rs/loco/docs-site/content/docs/testing/overview.md

 }
 ```

+### Logger
+To prevent concurrent logging, the logger is disabled when the `testing` feature is active.
+If you need to record logs, you have the option to create your own logger subscriber

 This documentation provides an in-depth guide on leveraging Loco's testing helpers, covering database cleanup, data cleanup for snapshot testing, and seeding data for tests.